2025-2026 College Catalog

 3.04 Rights of the Grievant and/or Victim

-3.04:01 The grievant and/or victim shall be informed of the due process rights as outlined below
+3.04:01 The grievant and respondent shall be informed of their due process rights as outlined below.

-3.04:02 The grievant and/or the victim have the right to a closed hearing.
+3.04:02 The grievant and respondent victim have the right to a closed hearing.

-3.04:04 The grievant has the right to know what documentary evidence will be offered against him/her.
+3.04:04 The grievant/respondent has the right to know what documentary evidence will be offered against him/her.

-3.04:05 The grievant has the right to know the identity of each witness who will testify against him/her
+3.04:05 The grievant/respondent has the right to know the identity of each witness who will testify against him /her.

-3.04:06 The grievant and the Dean of Student Success Services/Campus Director have the right to offer evidence.
+3.04:06 The Grievant/respondent and the Dean of Student Success Services/Campus Director/academic.
+The administrator has the right to offer evidence.

-3.04:07 The grievant has the right to argue on behalf of himself or herself.
+3.04:07 The grievant/respondent has the right to argue for himself or herself.

-3.04:08 Victims of cases involving violence and/or sexual offenses will be informed of the outcome of the hearing and subsequent appeals.
+3.04:08 Victims of cases involving violence and/or sexual offenses will be informed of the outcome of the subsequent appeals.

 3.05 General Provisions

-3.05:01 Grievance records will remain confidential unless permission is given by the parties involved to release such information.
-Grievance records are destroyed at the end of the semester in which the case is resolved.
+3.05:01 Grievance records will remain confidential unless the parties involved give permission to release such information.
+They are maintained in the College’s electronic file cabinet, Maxient.

-3.05:02 LDCC will not tolerate any type of discipline or retaliation, direct or indirect, against any person who, in good faith, files a complaint or responds to questions in regard to having witnessed a prohibited incident.
+3.05:02 LDCC will not tolerate any discipline or retaliation, direct or indirect, against any person who, in good faith, files a complaint or responds to questions regarding having witnessed a prohibited incident.

-3.05:03 False charges are treated as serious offenses and may result in disciplinary action.
+3.05:03 False charges are taken seriously and may result in disciplinary action.